galihrhgnwn/PyCelloTG/README.md

 </p>

-# 🤖 Telegram AI ChatBot with Vision Model & YouTube Song Downloader
+# 🤖 Telegram AI ChatBot with Vision Model & YouTube Music Song Downloader

-This Telegram bot is a powerful AI chatbot that supports image processing (Vision Model), per-user memory, and a `/song` command to search and download music directly from YouTube.
+This Telegram bot is a powerful AI chatbot that supports image processing (Vision Model), per-user memory, and a `/song` command to search and download music directly from YouTube Music.
 It can be run locally or hosted on platforms like Pterodactyl.

 ---